TENGRISM

 Tengrism - ancient religion practiced in Central Asia

 Over the centuries, from ancient times, a remarkable range of religions and cultures have affected the people of the huge territory comprising of today’s Kazakhstan.
 Among these influences there were at least Buddhism, Zoroastrianism, Shamanism, Judaism, Nestorianism, Taoism, Christianity and eventually Islam.
 But before any of the religions mentioned, there was the Tengrism.
 The spur for Tengrism was the Steppe itself – the vast reach of land and the fathomless bowl of sky.
 This enormity and emptiness brought into being one of the most significant systems of belief on Earth, a great combination of monotheism and polytheism that is identified as Tengrism.
+You can also see sights related to Tengrism during our Kazakhstan Tours.

 The concept of Tengrism – the religion named after the supreme deity Tengri (‘The Sky’) grew out of a primal heathen pantheism into a coherent and lively faith in the ‘unity of all things’ that continued to live alongside Islam and Christianity up to the fifteenth century and may be said to be present in the souls of Kazakhstan and Mongolia even today.
 Some traces of Tengrism can also be found in the Kyrgyz pilgrimage sites.
-Tengri based beliefs can still be widely seen in all Central Asian countries with the tradition of worshipping natural wonders but nowadays they are mostly combined with Muslim beliefs and the pilgrimage sites have nowadays mostly legends somehow associated with Islam even though they have been worshipped already for long before Islam came to Central Asia.
+Tengri based beliefs can still be widely seen in all Central Asian countries with the tradition of worshipping natural wonders but nowadays they are mostly combined with Muslim beliefs and the pilgrimage sites have nowadays mostly legends somehow associated with Islam, even though they have been worshipped already for long before Islam ever came to Central Asia.

 The word ‘Tengri’ was obtained from the ancient runic inscriptions found in Kazakhstan and interpreted by the Danish scholar, Vilhelm Thomsen, in 1893.
 The Turkic origin of this word is no longer in doubt.
 The idea of Tengri in all its beauty appeared at the time of the Turks in the most ancient sign and eventually took form as a pagan country-dwellers – religion at the time of the Huns’ early state (third-century ВС).
 The cult of the Substance (or ‘being’) of Heavens (Kuk Tengri) – according to the investigator of Tengrism, Kutluay Erdogan I as well as the cult of the Substance (‘being’) of Earth (Jir Tenre), was characteristic of the Turkic tribes inhabiting all regions of ancient Central Asia.